-- Most of the figure is a more-or-less uniform shade - Dumb approximation a image is a block of uniform shade - will be mostly right! - How much of the figure is uniform? - h How?
+- Most of the figure is a more-or-less uniform shade - □ Dumb approximation a image is a block of uniform shade - Will be mostly right! - How much of the figure is uniform? - How?
 Projection - Represent the images as vectors and compute the projection of the image on the "basis"

-$$BW \gg \text{Im} \, age$$
+$$BW \approx \text{Im} \, age$$